applicationsonline/librarian/README.md

 The Git source also supports a `:path =>` option.
 If we use the path option, Librarian-Chef will navigate down into the Git repository and only use the specified subdirectory.
-Many people have the havit of having a single repository with many cookbooks in it.
+Many people have the habit of having a single repository with many cookbooks in it.
 If we need a cookbook from such a repository, we can use the `:path =>` option here to help Librarian-Chef drill down and find the cookbook subdirectory.